nhsconnect/ITK-FHIR-Outpatient-Letter/pages/design/build_familymemberhistorys.md

 ## Resources Used for Profile Design ##

-The FHIR FamilyMemberHistory resource is profiled to create the family member history as follows:
+The FHIR FamilyMemberHistory Resource is profiled to create the family member history as follows:

 - **[ITK-FamilyMemberHistory-1](https://fhir.nhs.uk/STU3/StructureDefinition/ITK-FamilyMemberHistory-1)** - A NHS Digital Profile for family member history.